2. Are the training positions being offered salaried?

 The University of Reading is the accrediting provider and they help students develop subject and teaching expertise, and provide PGCE and QTS accreditation.

 12. How much time will I spend at the accrediting training provider and how much time in school?

 Your time will be split between the accrediting provider and two of the Teach Maidenhead schools.
-You can find a provisional timetable under each subject under the heading “Training Programmes” on the website.

 13. What will I have in terms of qualification if I successfully complete the teacher training programme?